davidmreed/nonskating.club/content/guides/penalty-box-timer.md

 ### Other Substitutions
 If a skater is injured or ill and needs to be substituted, the process is the same except that the skater can return to the bench and rejoin play after sitting out for 3 or more jams.
 We may ask the skater to report to the Medics before the bench as a safety precaution.

+## End of Period Procedures
+At the end of the first period, you will need to confirm individual skater penalty counts with your Penalty Lineup Tracker, and both will need to confirm the total penalties for the team to report to the Head NSO.

+The game paperwork requires an separate team penalty count per period.
+When the Period 1 check-in is complete, you should transfer the individual skaters' penalty counts to your Period 2 paperwork.
+There is no official standard for how this MUST be done, but most officials seem to fall into one of the following camps:
+- Copy the hashmark count over to the new page as a "<period 1 total>+" and start a new set of tally marks (i.e III for three hash marks becomes "3+" to start the count for Period 2).
+- Copy the tally marks over but in a distinct way, such as in red ink.
+- Do nothing, continue the same tally marking on the same page for both periods.
+- Copy the tally marks over, but use a different style of tally marks in Period 2.
+For instance, you may use the typical IIII and strike-through style hash marks for Period 1, and use a similar system but with dots for 1-4 and circle them for the 5th penalty for Period 2.

+From experience, the first two options here are the most common, and an easier to understand system is less likely to trip you up if the Penalty Box suddenly becomes very hectic.
+But the best approach is to test and decide which works best for you.